ushishu/x-mcp/README.md

 * "Tweet 'Just learned how to tweet through AI - mind blown! 🤖✨'"
 * "Create a thread about the history of pizza"
+* "Upload this GIF with a funny caption"
+* "Post this image with my tweet about the sunset"
 * "Show me my draft tweets"
 * "Publish this draft!"
 * "Delete that draft"

+## Features

+* Create and manage draft tweets
+* Create tweet threads with multiple posts
+* Upload and attach media files (GIFs, images) to tweets
+* List all your draft tweets and threads
+* Publish drafts to your X/Twitter account
+* Delete unwanted drafts

 ## Troubleshooting